thejoshyee/travel-journal/README.md

 # Scrimba - Travel Journal

 ## About
-This project for Scrimba's Front-End Developer Career Path where I created a page that display data from a JSON file using React.
+This project was for Scrimba's Front-End Developer Career Path where I created a page that display data from a JSON file using React.

 ## Learning
 - React